nihadjifri/collaboration-test/README.md

-this is a test repo
-updated line
-hello world
+This is a test repo to understand how to collaborate multiple pleople int a project, how github manages multiple user accounts etc..